 Requirements You are piloting a vehicle.

 You pilot your vehicle to move.
 Decide how many actions you intend to spend before you begin Driving.
 The effects depend on the number of actions you spend.
-You can't Drive through spaces occupied by creatures, even if they are allies.
+You can't Drive through spaces occupied by creatures, even if they're allies.

 [two-actions] (reckless) The vehicle moves up to twice its Speed in a straight line at the vehicle's current heading.